lidofinance/docs/docs/integrations/aave/aip.md

 stETH is used in a number of ways.

 - a productive asset (e.g. in Nexus Mutual Treasury risk management strategy);
-- compounding yield strategies in DeFI (AMMs, autofarms) (e.g. Convex, Yearn, Harvest);
+- compounding rewards strategies in DeFI (AMMs, autofarms) (e.g. Convex, Yearn, Harvest);
 - multichain collateral (e.g. wstETH on Ethereum on Maker).

 5. **Emission schedule**